Can pregnant women eat lobster? Yes, you can!

 - Fish high in mercury – like marlin, shark, tile, or swordfish.

-Foods that you should probably limit are:
+But some kinds of seafood that you should probably limit are:

 - Tuna.
 No more than 140 grams a week of tuna is recommended.
 Find out more about eating tuna when pregnant here.

 Meanwhile, seafood you can enjoy to your heart’s content are:

 - Cooked shellfish – that includes lobster.

 - Any other cooked, smoked, or frozen fish not mentioned above.

 Yes, it is perfectly safe to lobster while pregnant ‒ as long as you’re not allergic.